AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/outgoing-emails.md

    ```

    Wait for the environment to build and deploy.

+1. Use an SSH to log into the remote environment.

 1. Verify that the email works; send a test email to an address that you can check.